 As you ask cultural fit interview questions and review your candidate's responses to your interview questions, keep these guidelines for assessing their interview question responses in mind.
-You'll hire better employees who will best succeed working in your culture if you do.
+You'll hire better employees who will best succeed in working in your culture if you do:

 - Describe the work environment or culture in which you are most productive and happy.